KevinHern/AI-Deployment-NodeJS/Simple_Regression/README.md

 ```

 ## How to make the AI work
-The AI is a simple linear regression predictor.
+The AI is a simple linear regression predictor taken from this [colab](https://colab.research.google.com/drive/1fCnJRyOl71Pho3y-ZcSFil9KvV6edX9V).
 It receives a float number and outputs a result of the form of  *__y = 2x+1__* (for all positives.
 If negative, then it returns 0).
 The app listens on the port 16000 and by default, it runs locally on your machine (127.0.0.1).
 Use an app like Postman and send a POST request to the said port and IP address:

 http://127.0.0.1:16000/predict

-In the body, send a json with the following format:
+In the body, send a JSON with the following format:

 ```json
 {